-The WiRE Advisory Committee consists of women drawn from sectors across the spectrum of renewable energy in Ontario.
+The WiRE Advisory Committee consists of women drawn from sectors across the spectrum of the energy industry in Canada.
 Committee members meet monthly, and commit their time voluntarily to build awareness of the group, organize events, raise funds, and outreach for new WiRE members and partners.
-They serve a one-year term.
+They serve a one-year, renewable term.
 If you would like to be considered for a position on the Committee, please contact firstname.lastname@example.org.

 Rebecca Black, WiRE Co-Founder & Co-Chair

 A creative marketing and communications professional, Rebecca Black founded Black Current Marketing in 2006.
 Building on fifteen years of experience in the international music industry, and armed with a Masters degree in Business and the Environment from Schulich (York University), Ms Black has applied her project management, marketing and business development expertise to help her clients achieve their sustainability and sales goals on time, on budget and in style.
 Ms Black’s portfolio includes renewable energy developers, technology providers and industry associations, and she also possesses specialized expertise in the social finance and sustainable built environment sectors.
 She serves on the Boards of the TREC Renewable Energy Co-op (Co-Chair) and SolarShare.